-8. What is the OMPH Student Showcase and when is it held?
+8. What is the OMPH Student Showcase (formerly known as the "Symposium") and when is it held?

 The Oregon Master of Public Health Program Student Showcase is held Spring Term during National Public Health Week.
-The date for the OMPH Student Poster Showcase this year is April 10, 2016.
+Details regarding the OMPH Student Showcase this year will be April 10, 2016.

-The poster showcase is designed to provide a forum for current students to share their ongoing work (from research, class projects, field experiences, and current public health interests) with other members of the OMPH Program and public health practitioners from around Oregon.
+The showcase is designed to provide a forum for current students to share their ongoing work (from research, projects from class, field experiences, and current public health interests) with other members of the OMPH Program and public health practitioners from around the state.
 It is great practice for future presentations at conferences such as APHA and OPHA.
 It is a time to show off your interests and contributions to Public Health, and to excite others about your work and interests.